 The International Symbol of Accessibility or ISA is depicted above, and this basic pictogram is used to inform people with disabilities that an area is accessible, and is required for restrooms, elevators, exits, and any area with accessibility features, for ADA compliance to be met.
 Unless you have other sections of your business that are specifically designed with accessibility features, there are just 4 places this symbol would need to be:

 - Accessible entrances to a building if the main entrance is not accessible

 ADA Central Signage

 When obtaining your ADA compliant signs, using an experienced sign company that specializes in ADA signage such as ADA Central makes the job so much easier, because you don't have to worry about the signs being ADA compliant.
 They can assist you in what signs your business needs and where to place them, whenever necessary.
 They do custom and expedited work as well, and are reasonably priced to boot.
 With a decade of experience in ADA compliant signs, you can trust that they know these guidelines inside and out.

 Standards for Accessible Design

 The Americans with Disabilities Act was revised more recently and now includes the 2010 ADA standards for accessible design.
 The idea behind these mandates is to create a world that is equally accessible to everyone, so that people with disabilities are afforded the same opportunities as everyone else.
 This includes a uniform design in all public accommodations that can be safely relied upon, so that those with disabilities limiting one or more of their senses can find their way around, like anyone else.
-If you are looking to learn more about ADA and compliance check out our article on what is compliance today!
+If you are looking to learn more about ADA and compliance check out our article on what ADA counter height is required today!